 When all of your dresser-top elements are in place, stand back and check the positioning.
 Adjust the pieces until they are to your liking.
-Remember that decorating rules are not written in stone: the most important rule is that you should love your bedroom.
+Remember that decorating rules are not written in stone: The most important rule is that you should love your bedroom, not that you must comply with some defined style.

 Once you see how much a well-styled dresser top adds to the good looks of your bedroom, you’ll find it easy to avoid clutter.
 Periodically give the dresser a once-over to check for items that belong elsewhere.
 You can keep your décor interesting and mix things up a little by changing your dresser-top display to match the seasons or to decorate for the holidays.